How to Build Healthy Emotional Development in Children

 Get Support from a Parent Coach Today

 As parents, our priority is always to keep our children safe no matter what age.
 The best way to ensure keeping your teen safe is by maintaining influence in their lives.
 When parenting teenagers, being a stable and responsive figure for their often emotional responses is critical for their developing brains.
-This constancy and openness to their experience allow for opportunities to connect and discuss relevant topics.
-However, if parents react in knee-jerk ways too frequently, it is more likely that they will lessen the chance to impact their teen's choices or have a positive influence in their lives.

 Mother and her teenage daughter exploring in natureIt's crucial to stay connected with your teenager even though their peers and school activities propel them away from you.
 Continuing to make your relationship with your teen a high priority during these years is paramount.
-Carve time for meaningful dialogue, which helps teens consider their behavior objectively and consider the positive and negative consequences of their choices.
+It is one of the most significant factors to lessen teenage rebellion.

 During this period, tweens and teens are rapidly developing mentally.
 The lack of maturation of the teen brain accounts for the seeming contradictions in their behavior.
 They can be brilliantly intelligent, articulate, and capable during calm times but suddenly react and make illogical decisions in stressful times.
-Staying connected with your teen and spending quality time together will assist in their brain development and continued emotional maturation.
-Your communication with your teen directly influences their developing mind and impacts brain development.

 Dr. Michael Bradley, a leading adolescent psychologist, has this to say in his book, Yes, Your Teen Is Crazy!: